axyoung/axyoung.github.io/README.md

 >
 > These include projects related to algorithms, assembly code, Hack the Box, Networking, AI and more.
 >
-> Some highlights include my final project where I looked at deepfakes on the Intel DevCloud, sentiment analysis on Tweets, and Tokenizing audio with TokenLearner.
+> Some highlights include my research into social biases in LLMs as a graduate studnet and ny final undergraduate project where I looked at deepfakes on the Intel DevCloud, sentiment analysis on Tweets, and Tokenizing audio with TokenLearner.

 ### [OSU coursework](https://axyoung.github.io/coursework/)